Alyssa

 • Encourages experimentation without fear of failure

-• Builds intuition before formal notation is introduced
+• Builds intuition without relying on formal notation

 Learning Objectives